tlevine/appgen-ops/readme.md

 Here are some [other ideas](http://www.quora.com/Is-there-anything-like-Heroku-I-can-use-for-a-PHP-site).

+### How to
+Deploy a random app proxy to Heroku.

+    ./heroku.sh

 ## Facebook accounts
 You need a facebook account to submit something on CollabFinder.
 You can submit multiple apps, so the AppGen team could just submit all of the apps, but the